 We have several options to partner with agri-coops:

-- Simple (Basic) or Advanced White Label — a fully customized EOS Crop Monitoring platform.
+- Simple (Basic) or Advanced White Label — a fully customized EOSDA Crop Monitoring platform.
 The advanced solution covers agri-coops corporate branding, the mobile application for scouting, admin panel setup for user management, and a custom reporting scheme.
 A dedicated account manager is provided here as well.

 - Custom solutions include crop classification, field boundaries detection, and yield prediction using multi-resolution and multi-temporal satellite images and AI/ML models.